data-intelligence-for-health-lab/CDmetrics/README.md

 * Do not include any index column.
 * The target column name must be clearly specified.
 * The metrics only support classification problems with tabular data.
+* CDmc requires data with more than 100 cases to run.

 ## Citation